OUR TEAM

 kjanishefski@theliteracylab.org

-KristinAnn Janishefski is the Institutional Giving Manager.
+KristinAnn Janishefski is the Director of Foundation Relations.
 She has lived and worked internationally throughout her career but now finds Carefree, Arizona home.
 Throughout her career, she has held numerous positions within the non-profit space working with individuals, corporate partners, foundations and donors at Opera Idaho as Director of Development as well as leading the Communications and Development team at The Cam Neely Foundation, a leading cancer non-profit founded by NHL hall of famer, Cam Neely.
 The intersection of literacy and education has always played an important role in her career, having also held a Director level position at the internationally renowned Aspen Art Museum working to bring arts education to under served audiences.
 KristinAnn loves the joy that reading and writing bring to all children no matter their background.
 She writes poetry in her spare time and is well versed in French and Spanish and is currently learning German.

 Hannah Kennedy